drozd324/gpu_exponential_integral/writeup.typ

 	nvcc -o expint_cuda main.cpp expint_gpu.cu -lcuda -lcudart
 ")

-to complile the two files bit with a quick
+to complile the two files.
+With a quick try running the command doesnt work and produces a stream of errors.